 14 August 2016.

 Early Childhood Education Centre

 The strengthening of ECEC was completed in late 2014/early 2015, and the Centre has been in use since the beginning of 2015.

 St Matthias (Strengthening Works)

 The strengthening and repair work is complete and the church reopened in December 2017.
-Thanks to the parishioners, Wellington City Council, Built Heritage Incentive Fund, Lion Foundation and Meridian Energy for their friendly support.
+Thanks to the parishioners, Wellington City Council, Built Heritage Incentive Fund, The Lion Foundation and Meridian Energy for their kind support.

 In 2019 we developed the office lawn area to include a play area that is open to the public and also used by our After School Care programme.

 This space has been very popular and it’s great to see families enjoying the space.
 We have completed further landscaping and planting during 2020.

 Construction of our New Build is planned to start in 2020.
 This project will address the earthquake risk of the Old Parish Hall.